sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **Condition Label** This is a label to identify the experimental condition of the current block of trials.
 It is optional, but it may be useful when sorting the experimental results (see :ref:`sec-tabular-results-files`).

+-  **Instructions** This box allows to give task instructions to the listener.
+If the block of trials occurs at a block position in which task instructions are set to be shown (see "Show Instructions At BP" field below), the text written in this box will will be shown to listeners at the beginning of the block of trials (see :ref:`.. _sec-task_instructions` for more info).

+- **Show Instructions At BP** Indicate the block positions (see :ref:`.. _sec-shuffling:` for a definition of block positions) at which the instructions should be shown to the listener.
+The block positions have to be indicated by a list of numbers separated by commas (see :ref:`.. _sec-task_instructions` for more info).

 -  **End Command** Here you can write an operating system command (e.g. a bash command on Unix systems or a DOS command on Windows systems) to be performed at the end of the experimental session.
 This could be used to run a custom script to analyse the result files, make a backup of the results files or other purposes.
-There are some variables that can be accessed with a special string, such as the name of the results file.
-These are listed in Section :ref:`sec-os_commands` Table :ref:`tab-pycho_variables` Please, refer to that section for further info on how to use them.
+There are some variables (such as the name of the results file) that can be accessed with a special string.
+These are listed in Section :ref:`sec-os_commands` Table :ref:`tab-pycho_variables` Please refer to that section for further info on how to use them.

 -  **Shuffling Scheme** By default when you click the “Shuffle” button, ``pychoacoustics`` randomly shuffles all blocks, here you can specify